Powerful people have a strong point of view. They lead with clear direction.

 2. Be ready to make decisions.
 How do make your most powerful decisions?
 What are those decisions based upon?

 Do you naturally use Power?
-You can find out here, by taking the Fascinate test.
-If Power is one of your main personality Advantages, you have a strong sense of control and authority.
+You can find out whether Power is your Primary Advantage here, by taking the Fascinate Test and getting your free Rapid Profile.
+If Power is your Primary Advantage, you have a strong sense of control and authority.

-What if Power is NOT one of your main Advantages?
+What if Power is NOT your Primary Advantage?
 Can you grow your strength and influence?
 Yes, absolutely-- if you create messages that gain control of your environment.

 This is easier than it seems.
 You will start by subtly applying your opinions of authority.

 YOUR “OPINIONS OF AUTHORITY”

 You already have opinions.
 But you probably aren't articulating them to build your influence with the Power Advantage.

 An "opinion of authority" is a strongly worded viewpoint.

 It is not a statement of fact, but rather, a firm belief that reflects your expertise.
 It must be rooted in your area of experience, and reflect a personal sentiment.
 It can also be contrarian, or counter intuitive.
 Remember, the Power Advantage isn't always about building consensus, but about increasing your personal influence.

 Your opinions of authority shouldn’t be obvious.
-In fact, the more distinctive your point of view, the more memorable to it will be.
+In fact, the more distinctive your point of view, the more memorable it will be.

 You won't stand apart from your competition if you don't first take a stand.